Article Content

 A person exerts an upward force on a box.
 The box may be moving upward, downward, or not at all while the person exerts the upward force.
 For which of the following motions of the box is the work done by the person on the box correctly indicated?

 What two concepts did you apply here?
 What formulas did you come up?
-While this could have been done conceptually, would you have been able to prove it via equations had it been an FRQ?
+Could you prove the answer via equations if was FRQ?

 In the next article we will go over a few strategies to help you crush the FRQ portion of the AP Exam.